| Home

 recent years - in the genre of “tell it like it really was”

-books - the image, reputation, and motivations of Admiral Columbus
+books - the image, reputation, mortality, and motivations of Columbus

-have all been painted with somewhat darker and realistic colors.
+have all been painted with much darker, blemished, and realistic

 However,

-the still untold story is that there was a little known motivation
+the still untold story is that there was a (now) forgotten motivation

 spurring on the voyages of Christopher Columbus.
-This little known
+This little remembered

 motivation was a mixture of astrology, astrological forecasting,